 The chocolate base is made up of four easy ingredients, which allows these bars to firm up nicely and be sliced into moreish pieces.
 These ingredients are baking chocolate, pure maple syrup, coconut oil and of course, smooth peanut butter.

 Love homemade Candy?
-Try these Homemade Twix Bars.
+Try Homemade Twix Bars.

 Kit Kat Ingredients